 Hatcher has the same to say about hazel eyes.
 "Hazel eyes are lucky.
 They can wear anything from purples to browns to golds to greens," she says.
 One of her favorite products to use on hazel eyes is Jane Iredale's eyeliner in Amethyst, which is a rich purple shade that brings out the iris's gold and green tones.
 (This eyeliner also suits green eyes well.)

 Believe it or not, green eyeliner looks chic and wearable when traced in a thin line across the upper lash line.
 We love it because it's unexpected.
 Our favorite one to use, especially in conjunction with hazel eyes, is this one from Stila.
-The brand's Stay All Day Liquid Eyeliner is one of our all-time favorites (for proof, check out our list of best liquid liners).
+The brand's Stay All Day Liquid Eyeliner is one of our all-time favorites.